-This Bass Connections project’s goal is to develop a low-cost, reusable laparoscope appropriate for use in a low-income country.
-Its design will allow images to be transferred over the internet, enabling surgeons in high- and low-income countries to interact in real-time during surgical cases, thus allowing for remote mentoring or “tele-mentoring”.
+This Bass Connections project’s goal was to develop a low-cost, reusable laparoscope appropriate for use in a low-income country.
+They aimed for a design that allows images to be transferred over the internet, enabling surgeons in high- and low-income countries to interact in real-time during surgical cases, thus allowing for remote mentoring or “tele-mentoring”.

 Fall 2018 – Summer 2019

 Low-Cost Laparoscopic Surgery with Tele-Mentoring (poster by Selena J. An, Erin Brown, Aryaman Gupta, Bailey Knight, Shreyas Kulkarni, Junyu Liang, Claire North, Apoorva Ramamurthy, Natalie Rozman, Chris Lam, Jenna Mueller, Tamara Fitzgerald, presented at Bass Connections Showcase, Duke University, April 17, 2019)

 Novel Technique for Gas-Independent Laparoscopic Procedures in LMICs (poster by Aryaman Gupta, Erin Brown, Apoorva Ramamurthy, Selena An, Bailey Knight, Natalie Rozman, Claire North, Shreyas Kulkarni, Junyu Liang, Chris Lam, Jenna Mueller, Tamara Fitzgerald, presented at Bass Connections Showcase, Duke University, April 17, 2019)

 Laparoscopic Surgery in Sub-Saharan Africa: Is It a Luxury? (poster by Jenna Mueller and Tamara Fitzgerald, presented at Think Global Series at Duke Global Health Institute, January 19, 2019)

 This Team in the News